CAN MY LANDLORD EVICT ME FOR HAVING A DOG IN NEW YORK?

 - The tenant has disclosed the presence of the pet “openly and notoriously.”

-- The landlord or their agent have known about the pet for three months or more
+- The landlord or their agent has known about the pet for three months or more.

 - The landlord does not follow through on the court proceedings within three months of learning about a pet’s presence in the apartment.